openvinotoolkit/model_server/docs/models_repository.md

 predictions = make_ndarray(result.outputs[output_tensorname])
 ```

-- It is possible to adjust this behavior by adding an optional json file with name `mapping_config.json`
+- It is possible to adjust this behavior by adding an optional JSON file with name `mapping_config.json`
 which can map the input and output keys to the appropriate tensors.

 ```json